frontendbabel/frontendbabel.github.com/src/documents/articles/css-sprites-with-gulp/index.html.md

     spriteHeight($sprite)
 ```

 Unfortunately this is not possible to foresee all the cases.
-Probably there would be some JavaScript code chaning a CSS
+Probably there would be some JavaScript code changing a CSS
 class.
 So, we can use `spritePosition($sprite)` if an image was already in use.

 ## Wrap up